WVUHPC/Introduction-HPC/_episodes/205-software.md

 Now create two shell variables and execute the script, do the same with environment variables and notice that now the script is able to see the variables.

-Some common environment variables are:
+Some common environment variables commonly use by the shell are:

 | Environment Variable	| Description |
 |:----------------------|:------------|